gdiet/backup/README.md

 Tested on Ubuntu 64-bit.

 DedupFS needs *fuse* (Filesystem in Userspace) to create a filesystem in userspace.
-If DedupFS doesn't find it, install it using `sudo apt install libfuse2`.
+If DedupFS doesn't find it, install it using `sudo apt install libfuse2`. *fuse3* is not yet supported.

 ## Basic Steps To Use DedupFS